Eddie Läck: International play

 Läck was added to the Swedish national team in preparation for the 2017 IIHF World Championship in Germany/France.
 Originally slated in the backup role to Viktor Fasth, Läck made his international debut in the round-robin stage, posting a 19-save shutout in a 2–0 victory over Latvia on 11 May 2017.
 With the addition of starting goaltender Henrik Lundqvist to the roster mid-tournament, Läck was subsequently demoted as Sweden's third-choice.
 He didn't add to his debut game as Sweden claimed the gold medal in a 2–1 shootout victory over Canada on 21 May 2017.

 Coaching career and post-career

 On 14 August 2019, Läck announced that he would be taking a break from playing ice hockey to focus on rehabbing his hip injury, and accepted a position as goaltender coach for Arizona State University.

 Lack is now living in Scottsdale, Arizona with his wife Johanna, where he is also a real estate agent.

 Playing style

-Läck is a big goaltender who uses his size to his advantage looking through traffic to see the puck, and aggressively challenging shooters.
-Despite his size he has good lateral movement, covers the bottom of the net well, has good balance, and is positionally sound.
+Läck was a big goaltender who used his size to his advantage looking through traffic to see the puck, and aggressively challenging shooters.
+Despite his size he had good lateral movement, covered the bottom of the net well, had good balance, and was positionally sound.